Common yacht and motorboat claims and how to prevent them

 2. Storm damage

-Last year, storm Arwen caused havoc across marinas and coastal communities, with varying degrees of damage reported by boat owners.2 Strong winds can also be troublesome, from blowing boats about to flipping over dinghies, that’s why it’s important to check wind speed, direction, surf height, tidal range and tide before setting sail.
+Strong winds can also be troublesome, from blowing boats about to flipping over dinghies.
+Therefore, it’s important to check wind speed, direction, surf height, tidal range, and tide before setting sail.

 3. Striking an underwater object